9 Samsara Competitors and Alternatives in 2026

 9. One Step GPS

-One Step GPS is the budget play.
-At $13.95/vehicle/month with no contract and free hardware, it's the cheapest real-time GPS option on the market.
-They earned Capterra's 2025 Best Ease of Use award with a 4.8/5 rating.
+One Step GPS is the budget play and the only telematics vendor on this list that publishes its prices.
+At $13.95/vehicle/month with no contract, no equipment fee, and no cancellation fee, it's the cheapest real-time GPS option on the market.
+It holds a 4.8/5 rating on Capterra.

 The platform covers core GPS tracking: real-time location, speed alerts, geofencing, idle time monitoring, driver behavior scoring, and OBD diagnostics.
-It skips dashcams, ELD compliance, and AI features.
-For fleets that need "where is this vehicle and is the driver speeding?" without the enterprise price tag, One Step GPS delivers.
+The $20.95 tier adds ELD compliance and the $29.95 tier adds an AI dashcam, both still contract-free.

-Key strength: Price and simplicity.
-No contract, no hardware cost, no surprises.
-The per-vehicle cost is less than half of Samsara, Geotab, and Verizon Connect.
+Key strength: Published pricing, no contract, no hardware cost.
+The per-vehicle cost is roughly half of Samsara, Geotab, and Verizon Connect.

 Detailed comparison: AirTags vs One Step GPS